11 As the Project is Finishing

 Remember this is a public board so only share what you feel comfortable to and remember to be respectful of other responses.

 As well as reflecting as a team, it is also really important to reflect individually on what you got out of the project, and what you felt could be improved for next time.
-Type your reflection into the text boxes below.
-Once you have completed all of the questions you have the option to download your responses and save for future.
+Type your reflections into the text boxes below.
+Once you have completed all of the questions, you have the option to download your responses and save for future.

 Key Takeaways